 Native Wildlife Rescue (NWR) is a non-profit organisation that helps rescue, rehabilitate and release wildlife back into their natural habitat in NSW’s Southern Highlands.

 The operators of Native Wildlife Rescue [NWR] are regional members of Wildlife Rescue South Coast Inc [WRSC], which is licensed by the Office of Environment and Heritage [OEH].

 The journey for NWR’s founders, Richard “Woody” Woodman and Kerstin Schweth, began in 2004 when they became involved in the rescue of ringtail possums on Sydney’s North Shore.

 Upon moving to the Southern Highlands in 2006, the couple underwent additional training in the rescue and rehabilitation of flying foxes, reptiles, macropods [kangaroos, wallabies, wallaroos] and other endemic marsupials, including wombats and koalas.

 Today, their rehabilitation centre encompasses 6.57 hectares of verdant pastures and bush and nestles on an escarpment overlooking the Great Divided Range near Macquarie Pass National Park.

-Drawing on his long and distinguished career as an airline captain with Qantas, Woody served for several years as President of WRSC and together with Kerstin, coordinated the rescue efforts with other licensed Wildlife Rescue South Coast wildlife carers in the Southern Highlands region, and assisted with the long recovery and release of up to 40 wildlife at any one time.
+Drawing on his long and distinguished career as an airline captain with Qantas, Woody served for several years as President of WRSC and together with Kerstin, coordinated the rescue efforts with other licensed Wildlife Rescue South Coast wildlife carers in the Southern Highlands region.
+They also assisted with the long recovery and release of up to 40 wildlife at any one time.

 Additionally, the couple managed and coordinated the veterinarian care and wildlife placements of rescued wildlife.
 This included sharing the rescue operations with other like-minded organisations and carers across the state.

 Native Wildlife Rescue is always grateful to receive further funding for the day-to-day feeding, care and recovery of sick or injured wildlife in the Southern Highlands.
 Please email us if you would like to make a donation.

 Native Wildlife Rescue plays a vital role in the ongoing welfare and survival of our iconic native wildlife in the Southern Highlands, NSW.